 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 The risks are minor.
 The finger prick or needle may feel uncomfortable or painful.
 You may experience bruising, soreness, or pain in your hand or arm at the puncture spot.
 These symptoms usually go away soon after the test is over.

 Nothing is likely to affect your test results.
-This includes your diet, lifestyle, and medications.
+This includes your diet, lifestyle, and medicines.

 A blood test rarely requires any preparation.
-You can probably eat, drink, and take your medication as usual, but check with your doctor to be sure.
-Remember to tell your doctor about any medications or supplements that you take.
+You can probably eat, drink, and take any medicine as usual, but check with your healthcare provider to be sure.
+Remember to tell your provider about any medicines or supplements that you take.